biodiversitypathways/peinp/README.md

-# peinp
-Report on the state of birds in Prince Edward Island National Park
+# Report on the use of passive acoustic monitoring for evaluating ecological integrity in Prince Edward Island National Park